-■ Submittal of Data to BLM and the Base Map Service Center
+■ Submittal of Data to Theme Steward and the Base Map Service Center

-Control Surveys will be submitted to BLM for review and acceptance by BLM staff.
-Field maps will be printed for BLM review and geographic position reference.
-Refinement of deliverables will be made by Park County, or Park County's Contracted Registered Land Surveyor, per any BLM recommendations.
-GCDB geodetic control adjustment will be conducted within the timeframe of the BLM and BMSC resulting in readjusted township PLSS data.
+Control Surveys will be submitted to the Theme Steward for review and acceptance.
+There is currently a transition taking place between the BLM methodology and future methodology, so Park County staff will rely on the Theme Steward and collaborators to define what Field maps will be printed for review and geographic position reference.
+Refinement of deliverables will be made by Park County, or Park County's Contracted Registered Land Surveyor, per any Theme Steward recommendations.
+CadNSDI geodetic control adjustment will be conducted within the timeframe of the BMSC resulting in readjusted township PLSS data.